EMPChief/cs50/Lecture/week3/bignote.md

 * Definition: The time taken by the algorithm increases factorially with the input size.
 * Example: Solving the traveling salesman problem using brute force.
 * Bounds: This is an upper bound indicating extremely inefficient algorithms for large inputs, with O(n!) typically being the highest time complexity encountered in algorithms.
-### Big O, Big Omega, and Theta Notations
-- Big O notation (O) represents the upper bound or worst-case scenario of the time complexity of an algorithm.
-- Big Omega notation (Ω) represents the lower bound or best-case scenario of the time complexity of an algorithm.
-- Theta notation (Θ) represents both the upper and lower bounds, essentially providing a tight bound on the time complexity of an algorithm.

 Summary